shmul/mule/scent/README.md

 chart:
 - DONE add the other graphs links
-- display an error message if the graph has no data
+- DONE display an error message if the graph has no data
 - when a graph is refereshed add an affect

 DONE search over keys should merge the retention pairs until ; is added

-search over keys should add a spinner when fetching data
+DONE search over keys should add a spinner when fetching data

 DONE the collaps/close buttons per box don't function.
 Probably due to the header template